Adamage/tutorials/tutorials/pytorch/tut2_efficient_data_loading/README.md

 training_data.terminate()
 ```

-    Total execution time: 0.24 s
+    Total execution time: 0.20 s
-    DataLoader throughput: 40836.33 items/s
+    DataLoader throughput: 47525.56 items/s

->***Note for release of resources***:
+>***Note about releasing resources***:
 >We have to detach IPU devices and also execute method `terminate`
 >of the `DataLoader` instance to fully terminate all worker threads.
 >The need for terminating the workers manually arises from the fact that we use
 >here the Asynchronous Data Loader `DataLoaderMode.Async` and that the data
 >sample count is not exactly divisible by the resulting number of multiplied
 >batch size and device count, leaving some workers waiting for their turn which
->might not happen due to training ending first before all samples are exhausted.
+>might not happen due to training ending before all samples are exhausted.

 3)	Evaluate the IPU throughput with synthetic data.